thunkable/docs-thunkable-com/components/device/gyroscope.md

 ---

-The Gyroscope component is a sensor that measures angular velocity along the x, y and z axis and is a common element in virtual reality apps.
+The Gyroscope is a sensor that utilizes the gravity of the earth to indicate its orientation.
+It consists of a freely-rotating disk mounted onto the center of larger wheels.

+The Gyroscope sensor on a phone has become a central component in virtual and augmented reality apps because of its ability to detect how much the phone is being tilted, mostly to provide a smooth experience to a user turning her head.

-The sample app [Thunkable Cardboard VR](#) uses a Gyroscope to create a virtual reality drawing app with Google Cardboard
+The sample app [Thunkable Cardboard VR](#) uses a Gyroscope to create a virtual reality drawing app for Google Cardboard

 ---